VJAI/Story_For_Next_Movie/The_Mask_Man.md

 "The guy who found the box said he saw a man driving a car"

+"Did he note down the car number"

+"No. It's a black sedan."

 "Did he see the face?"

 "No. He had a mask"